top of page

 36. Vijay Govindarajan

-Vijay Govindarajan is the Coxe Distinguished Professor at Dartmouth's Tuck School of Business and a former partner and professor in residence at Thinkers50.
-Known as VG, he has consulted to CEOs and top management teams at over 40% of Fortune 500 companies on strategy execution and innovation deployment.
+Vijay Govindarajan is the Coxe Distinguished Professor at Dartmouth's Tuck School of Business.
+Known as VG, he has consulted to CEOs and top management teams at more than 40 percent of Fortune 500 companies on strategy execution and innovation deployment.

-His concept of "reverse innovation" (innovation that originates in emerging markets and then spreads to developed economies) has influenced how consulting firms approach global strategy.
+His concept of reverse innovation (innovation originating in emerging markets before spreading to developed economies) has influenced how consulting firms approach global strategy.

 Specialties: Reverse innovation, strategy execution, innovation deployment, global strategy